GoCodeColorado/GoCodeColorado-kbase-public/Tech/Github Setup Instructions.md

   2. Type: `@Go Code Setup add member`
   3. Follow prompts from there

-Need more help tag any of these folks in the github channel:
+Need more help?
+Tag any of these folks in the github channel:

 `@van wallace`, `@Preston Sharpe`, `@margaretrms`, `@James Brown`, `@rydaly`, `@devinreams`